ida-arbeitszeit/workers-control-deployment/README.rst

 If cross-compilation continues to fail, consider:

-- Using a Linux VM or container for building
+- Using a Linux VM or container for building (recommended for reliable builds)
 - Setting up CI/CD pipelines (GitHub Actions, etc.)
 - Building on a Linux machine and pushing to a registry
 - Using pre-built images from a registry
 - Configuring remote Linux builders in Nix configuration

+**Recommended Approach for macOS Users:**

+The most reliable approach for macOS users is to use a Linux VM (aarch64 or x86_64) for building Docker images.
+This avoids cross-compilation issues entirely and provides consistent build results.

 **Production Deployment Checklist**